The Bankrate promise

 “If you have set up automatic bill pay from your account, hopefully most people arrange bill pays so that the date that the transaction is initiated is not literally the very last day that bill is due,” Oswald Poels says.

-Automatic bill payments that fall on or around a Federal Reserve System holiday or on a weekend won’t process until the next business day.
+Automatic bill payments that fall on or near a Federal Reserve System holiday or on a weekend won’t process until the next business day.